petergoulas/PiercingByHellen/README.md

 # PiercingByHellen

-# Simple website for piercings
+# Simple website for piercingss

 if you wanna see it live visit: